oyviktorisa/net-demo/README.md

 - The web app is accessible from localhost:4200

 # Demo
-Added a weather checker feature to the web app.
+Added a weather checker feature to the web app:

-Add WeatherService including the unit tests in the backend.
+- Add WeatherService including the unit tests in the backend.

 The endpoints are /WeatherService/GetLocation and /WeatherService/GetCurrentWeather.
 This service doesn't need authorization.
 The location data is still hardcoded.
 For the weather information it uses Weather API from OpenWeatherMap.

-Add Weather Checker page in the frontend.
+- Add Weather Checker page in the frontend.

 The weather check page URL is localhost:4200/app/weather.
 This page doesn't need authorization.